BlockEx-HQ/python-trade-sdk/docs/TradingApiLibraryDoc.rst

 ``logout()``
 ^^^^^^^^^^^^
- Performs a logout when logged in and deletes the stored access token
+ Performs a logout when logged in and deletes the stored access token.

 Arguments:
 """"""""""